rust-gamedev/rust-gamedev.github.io/content/posts/newsletter-020/index.md

 [Patreon][planck_patreon]) by [@jojolepro]
 is a brand new minimalist and safe ECS library.

-The 1.0 released happened in the past month, featuring: various fixes, quality of life improvements, removal of unsafe code and completion of tests and documentation.
+The 1.0 release happened in the past month, featuring: various fixes, quality of life improvements, removal of unsafe code and completion of tests and documentation.